You may not have heard of us before because we don’t advertise. This is actually

 shares that you received on first joining us.

-Don't worry.
-The entire industry is regulated by Ofgem, which assures that customers
+Don’t worry.
+The entire industry is regulated by Ofgem, which assures that

-choose whether to stay, or to change to another supplier.
+then choose whether to stay, or to change to another supplier.

 No, as a domestic or small business user you can settle your account and change